meutraa/mm/README.md

 #### Example Scripts
 **Edit the CONFIG sections for your account and setup.**
+Since these are the scripts I use, I will be keeping these up to date and I plan on making them more robust for others to use too.

 Script that displays a short history and all new messages.
 ```shell